NERDS-PROJECTS/N.E.R.D.S/README.md

 **Robotics Club of NIT Silchar**

 Welcome to the official repository of N.E.R.D.S.
-(NITS Embedded and Robotics Development Society), the premier robotics club of National Institute of Technology, Silchar.
+(NITS Embedded and Robotics Development Society), the premier robotics club of National Institute of Technology, Silchar

 ## 🚀 About Us